-“Ta, luv! ” This means thank you, my dear.
+“Ta, luv! ” This means thank you, dear.
 Ladies, please don’t think that a man is being suggestive or amorous because he is using the word love to address you in London.
-A foreign friend of mine was a little surprised when she was called this by a market vendor who was handing over her change; she didn’t know what to make of it.
-This is a friendly, innocent way to address someone, usually a woman, a girl, or a child.
+A foreign friend of mine was a little surprised when she was called this by a market vendor who was handing over her change.
+This is a friendly, innocent way to address someone in a casual manner.

 “Alright?”
-This is usually mumbled or thrown at you in passing by someone, and may sound more like “owrigh?”
-You probably understand that you are being asked if you are alright, but this one word enquiry does not require you to launch into a lengthy and detailed account of your sore throat, or the fact that you left your umbrella on the tube this morning.
-Just shrug and say “fine, yeah,” or something equally vague and mono-syllabic.
-It’s the London way.
+This is usually mumbled or thrown at you in passing and may sound more like “owrigh?”
+This one word enquiry is more of a statement than a question.
+It does not require you to respond with a detailed account of your sore throat, or the fact that you left your umbrella on the tube this morning.
+Just shrug and throw back a ” yeah,” or something equally vague.
+That’ll do nicely.

 “Cheers.”
 A contender for the most confusing single word.
-What may spring to mind for tourists and visitors when associating this word with London, is a merry group of people in a pub lifting their pints of warm ale and saying “Cheers!”
-No. This does not happen.
-When Londoners say cheers they mean thank you, as in “Cheers, mate.”
+Nostalgic tourists may imagine a merry group of locals in their local pub lifting pints of warm ale and toasting the fact that it’s Friday.
+No. Most of the time, cheers means thank you, as in “Cheers, mate.”
 It can also mean goodbye, as in cheerio, so keep your wits about you.

 “Mate.”
 A mate is a friend, as in “I was out with my mates last night.”
-It is usually used by men and boys to refer to each other, but girls can use it too.
-A similar American equivalent might be dude, perhaps?
-If you are called “my china” in London, this also means friend.
-This is from the Cockney Rhyming Slang: china plate – mate.
+Similar to the American pal or buddy, it is a rather masculine word, but also used by girls to describe each other.
+China also means friend and this, of course, is Cockney Rhyming Slang: china plate – mate.

 “Fancy.”
-This version of fancy is not describing the chocolates in Fortnum and Mason’s or the dress code for the Queen’s garden party – it means like or want.
-If the charming man you have been chatting with after he kindly directed you to the British Museum says “Fancy a pint?” this means “Would you like a drink?”
-If you fancy him, (are attracted to him in an amorous way), you may want to join him for a pint (.47 litres of beer) or the drink of your choice in the nice little pub (public house/bar) around the corner.
-If you don’t fancy him at all you could say “Cheers, mate, but I’m off to the British Museum!”
+Fancy is not describing the chocolates in Fortnum and Mason’s or the dress code for the Queen’s garden party – it can also mean like or want.
+If the local chap (man/guy) you have been talking to after he directed you to the British Museum says “Fancy a pint?” this means “Would you like a drink?”
+If you fancy (are attracted to)) him, you may want to join him for said pint (.47 litres of beer) in the nice little pub (public house/bar) around the corner.
+If you don’t fancy him at all you could say: “Cheers, mate, but I’m off to the British Museum!”

-“Ta-ta” This means goodbye and can be pronounced ta-rah or ta-dah!
-(Not to be confused with ta – see first example.)
-This rather lyrical way of taking your leave is used in London and all over England, especially in the north.
-It is also used in Ireland and on the Isle of Man!
-The actual history and origin of this one remains a bit of a mystery which is intriguing for a term so widely used.
-But it’s fun to use, wherever it came from!
+“Ta-ta” This means goodbye and can be pronounced ta-ra or ta-da!
+(Not to be confused with just one “ta” – see first example.)
+This rather lyrical way of taking your leave is used in London and northern England, also in Ireland and on the Isle of Man!
+The actual history and origin of this phrase is a bit of a mystery, but it’s fun to use.